 We have just begun to analyze our data, but a number of patterns appear to stand out.
 Unlike other female criminal defendants, almost none of these women had previous criminal charges, drug/alcohol problems or major mental illness in the psychotic spectrum.
 A significant number of the women who embezzled whom we evaluated psychologically were motivated by what Klenowski called “higher loyalties,” which primarily related to their desire to meet a variety of needs of their families (e.g., shelter, medical care) or their response to a direct request or indirect, but clear pressure from a male partner, spouse or boyfriend (none of whom were indicted) in order to preserve that relationship.
 Among this latter group, there was a good deal of psychological control or abuse by the male partner, though this was frequently denied by the accused woman.

 In the remaining cases, several women had significant gambling problems and the rest were primarily motivated by their need to “buy stuff,” often a lot of it, to distract themselves from emotional or relationship problems or to please a partner or child.
 Although we have not yet looked at this formally, I think it is fair to say that in the first group, i.e., those motivated by family issues and/or coercive relationships, the development and explanation of the mitigating factors had a significant impact on the outcome of the case, even when the dollar amounts were very high (e.g., $500,000 to $750,000).
 In the cases in which the money was used primarily to “buy stuff” for self or others, even when the women had legitimate psychological problems, the psychological data typically had relatively little impact on the outcome of sentencing.
-Our data suggest that an exploration the motivations and psychological characteristics of women accused of embezzlement is often a potentially useful source of information for plea negotiations and sentencing.
+Our data suggest that an exploration of the motivations and psychological characteristics of women accused of embezzlement is often a potentially useful source of information for plea negotiations and sentencing.

-We hope to have a paper summarizing the research on women who embezzle and describing the results of our psychological evaluations of women who embezzle in more detail by the fall.
-If you have questions about our research or a specific criminal case involving a woman who embezzled funds, please contact me through the Contact page or at email@example.com.
+If you have questions about our research or a specific criminal case involving a woman who embezzled funds, please contact me through the Contact page or at firstname.lastname@example.org.

 © Linda M. Grounds, Ph.D., 2011